 2. Get moving with small steps

-Every workout routine has to start somewhere, so you shouldn’t feel like you have to go all-out in the beginning.
-One study even says that a 10-minute walk can be just as productive in relieving anxiety as a more strenuous 45-minute workout.
-A brisk walk over different gradients or just picking up your pace at certain stretches can be a great form of exercise.
+Every workout routine has to start somewhere, so you shouldn’t feel like you must go all out initially.
+One study even says that a 10-minute walk can be as productive in relieving anxiety as a more strenuous 45-minute workout.
+Walking over different gradients or picking up your pace at specific stretches can be great.
 Why not hop on the treadmill or head to the foothills?

 3. Consider more plant-based options

 We all know we’re supposed to eat more vegetables than we probably are.
 Yet changing our eating habits isn’t always that simple.
-Some people find it’s easier to work more veggies into their morning routine with a yummy banana-spinach.
+Some people find it’s easier to work more veggies into their morning routine with yummy banana spinach.
 Others might opt for “Meatless Mondays” to try to cut back on their red meat intake.
-Both can be smart choices.
+Both can be wise choices.

 Pay Attention to Your Community Connections

 Your volunteer efforts don’t just help the greater good — it’s also good for you!
-People who dedicate time to volunteering consistently report feeling a deeper sense of purpose and fulfillment.
-You can lower your stress levels, and even make new friends in the process.
-To get started, just check out these volunteer options around Boise.
+People who dedicate time to volunteering consistently feel a deeper sense of purpose and fulfillment.
+You can lower your stress levels and even make new friends.
+To get started, check out these volunteer options around Boise.

 5. Nurture your valued friendships

-It doesn’t matter if you’re an introvert or an extrovert, studies continue to show that good, reciprocated friendships directly relate to your happiness.
-That’s why it’s so important to make sure you’re giving time to those connections.
+It doesn’t matter if you’re an introvert or an extrovert.
+Studies show that good, reciprocated friendships directly relate to your happiness.
+That’s why it’s important to ensure you’re giving time to those connections.
 Schedule a time to talk or meet up with the ones you love.
-Your friends are just as important as family.
+Your friends are just as important as your family.

 Other Goals for Holistic Health and Wellness

-Last but not least, we hope you’re making regular check-ups a key part of your health and wellness goals from year to year.
+Lastly, we hope you’re making regular check-ups a key part of your health and wellness goals yearly.
 Staying up-to-date on routine tests will help you catch issues early and live your best life.

-If you don’t already have an appointment scheduled and would like to discuss better wellness plans, please feel free to reach out to our team so we can care for you and your family!
+If you haven’t already scheduled an appointment and would like to discuss better wellness plans, don’t hesitate to get in touch with our team so we can care for you and your family!